A dedication to basketball history, catalogued and ranked for posterity, then presented in convenient list form

 9) Truck Robinson (Tennessee State)

-Before it joined Division I in the ’80s, Tennessee State was a powerhouse in Division II in the ’70s, especially in the years they were led by Leonard “Truck” Robinson.
+Before it joined Division I in the ’80s, Tennessee State was a Division II powerhouse, especially in the years they were led by Leonard “Truck” Robinson.
 Born and raised in Jacksonville, where he is still arguably the greatest prep player in the city’s history, Robinson was recruited to Tennessee State in 1970.
 In his junior and senior years, the undersized (6’7″) but bruising power forward led the Tigers to the Division II Tournament Final Four, including a National Final appearance in 1974.
 A second round pick of the Bullets in 1974, he played in the NBA Finals as a rookie coming off the bench but had his best years later with the Jazz and Suns, getting named 1st-Team All-NBA in ’77-’78, appearing in two All-Star Games, and leading the league once in rebounds per game.
 A proud tradition of Tennessee State players reaching the NBA started with Dick Barnett being a first round pick in 1960, continued with Robinson and Anthony Mason in the ’70s and ’80s, and most recently includes NBA All-Defensive team member Robert Covington.
 In 2018, Robinson was inducted into the Small College Basketball Hall of Fame.

 “So how did one of the obvious greatest talents of his generation end up at a Division II school?
 According to the man himself, major colleges considered his style of play “too street and too Black,” a familiar refrain for many stylish players of that era.”